JPWS2013/16413-fa2022-project/README.md

 To get a motion plan, the execution engine calls the MotionPlanner class method ```plan``` which performs standard RRT.
 Some notable aspects of our implementation:
 1. <ins>Random Sampling</ins>: Random samples for the base or arm are drawn from either the goal region (for goal biasing) or the full configuration space.
 Sampling from the goal region is done by setting the lower and upper bound of the goal region as "custom limits" for the relevant joints
 2. <ins>Collision Checking </ins>: To ensure the whole path is collision free, our motion planner first interpolates intermediate positions of the base or arm (whichever is being planned) between the nearest node and the new node.
 This includes interpolating the heading of the robot.
 Then, for every interpolated position, the following collision checks are performed:
-    * Collision between robot body and objects (i.e. sugar box and potted meat can).
+    * Collision between the robot body and sugar box and potted meat can.
 Collisions with an object are ignored if it is grasped
-    * Collisions between the robot body and any of the cabinets, countertops and appliances.
+    * Collisions between the robot body and the kitchen.
 If the drawer is being opened or closed, collisions with the drawer handle are ignored
     * If an object is being grasped, check collisions between that object and any of the kitchen cabinets, countertops and appliances
 3. <ins>Path Retrieval</ins> When retrieving the path, every interpolated point from start to end is retreived and returned to the execution engine.